Navdevl/turbohustle/content/blog/traction-control-system-motogp.md

 #### 1. Coefficient of Friction

 The coefficient of friction between the pavement and the rubber determines the gluey nature of the tires.
-The coefficient of friction between the tire and the tarmac can be improved by introducing soft tire compounds.
-Soft tire compounds can serve with exceptional traction but have a tendency to rip off easily when compared with tires made of tougher compounds.
+The coefficient of friction between the tire and the tarmac can be enhanced by introducing soft tire compounds.
+Soft tire compounds can serve with exceptional traction but ought to rip off easily when compared with tires made of tougher compounds.

 #### 2. Normal Force